lucasns97/lucasns97/README.md

 class WhoIAm:

     def __repr__(self):
+        return """
+            Hi everyone, I'm Data Science & Machine Learning Solutions Architect from São Paulo - Brazil, and currently working at dataRain.

+            I professionally code in Python and enjoy playing around with other
+            languages: JavaScipt, C & C++, Shell Script...

+            Regularly using AWS Cloud with APIs, Lambdas, NoSQL S3.

+            Focusing to become a MLOps Cloud Engineer.

-        return "I'm a developer, scientist and passionate about things in life."
+            I'm also a developer, scientist and passionate about things in life.
+        """

     def describe_me(self):
         print(self)